What Does It Mean To Aerate Wine » I Found The Answer!

 What is Tannin?

 Tannin belongs to the group of phenols in wine and origin from the shell of the grape, the stem and the kernels.
 The tannin in the wine helps, among others, to color make the wine.

 Different types of grape variety contain a varying amount of tannin.
 Depending on which kind of grape variant is used in the production, the wine will have a different taste because of the different amounts of tannin.

 When we’re talking about tannin, there are both ripe and unripe.
-Thereby the ripeness of the grapes plays an essential role in the taste of the wine.
+Thereby the ripeness of the grapes play an essential role in the taste of the wine.
 The winemaker can use different methods for this in the production that will affect the amount of tannin in the finished product.